 It was of great interest to me to see that a company called Not Your Child was running with the concept of wearable GPS trackers.
 Not so scary as an implant but still accomplishing the same thing.
 The tech provides a safe way to know where your child is, and how to find him or her if they have wandered away and are lost.
 Not Your Child™ will also help authorities to track missing children more effectively.
 It’s all about keeping our kids safe.
 The device is comfortable, it’s accurate, and it can be tracked online.

 It works in 104 countries so it can be used while traveling.
 It is both web and app based, so data is accessible anywhere and notifications can be received via email, SMS, or push notifications on iOS, Android and BlackBerry devices.
-It is available for purchase on their web site.

 Is this the future of child safety?